YCChenVictor/blog-frontend/_posts/Computer_Science/data_structure_and_algorithm/2022-05-23-linked_list.md

 ## Introduction

-This article describes the concepts related to linked list which represents a sequence of nodes.
-Not like array, the nodes are not serial, so we need to store pointers pointing the neighbor of each node in this linked list and use these pointers to traverse the nodes to find targeted node.
+This article describes the concepts related to linkedlist.
+Not like arraylist, the nodes in linkedlist are not serial, so we need to store pointers pointing the neighbor of each node in this linkedlist and use these pointers to traverse the nodes to find targeted node.
 There are two types: singly linked list and doubly linked list.

 * singly linked list: pointer points the next node in each node
 <div class="mermaid">